4LT/qc-conduit/README.md

 Grenades now deal a minimum of 100 damage to targets they hit, which guarantees that two direct hits will down an ogre.

+Weapons picked up for the first time in co-op will now fire their targets.